 November 2017: The Collaborative Research Center SFB 884 and our project "Welfare state reform support from below: linking individual attitudes and organized interests in Europe" got funding for another four year period.

 November 2017: The paper "Parenthood and Later Life Health: An International Life Course Analysis of Parents and Childless Adults Aged 50 and Older" by Nadine Reibling and me has been accepted for the special issue "Vulnerability in Health Trajectories: Life Course Perspective" of the Swiss Journal of Sociology .

 July 2017: I will be a visiting scholar at Harvard University, Minda de Gunzburg Center for European Studies (CES) from September until December 2017.

-July 2017: My paper "Is there a motherhood penalty in retirement income in Europe?
-The role of life course and institutional characteristics" has been accepted for publication in Ageing & Society.
+August 2017: My paper "Is there a motherhood penalty in retirement income in Europe?
+The role of life course and institutional characteristics" has been published in Ageing & Society.

 April 2017: My project "Life course and retirement income of women in couple and household context" funded by the Research Network on Pensions (FNA) has started.

 October 2016: My project "Women’s Late Careers in Europe and the USA – Employment Chances and Transitions Between Care-Giving and Retirement" is now part of the MZES research programme.

 September 2016: I am now a member of the Collaborative Research Center Sfb 884 "Political Economy of Reforms" at the University of Mannheim and Co-PI of the project "Welfare state reform support from below: linking individual attitudes and organized interests in Europe".

 October 2015: I started my new position as Assistant Professor for Sociology of the Welfare State at the University of Mannheim.

 March 2015: My paper "Life Course Regimes in Europe: Individual Employment Histories in Comparative and Historical Perspective" has been accepted for publication in the Journal of European Social Policy.